Form 1098-T Tuition Payments Statement

 Box 4.
 Adjustments Made for a Prior Year.

-This box shows current year adjustments made for prior year’s qualified tuition and related expenses.
-This amount may reduce any allowable tuition and fees deduction or education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
+This box shows current year adjustments made for prior year’s qualified tuition and related expenses that were reported on a prior year form 1098-T. This amount may reduce any allowable tuition and fees deduction or education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture’ in the index in IRS Publication 970 “Tax Benefits for Education” to report the reduction in your education credit or tuition and fees deduction.

 Box 5.
 Scholarships or Grants.

 This box contains the total amount of any scholarships or grants that the University administered and processed during the calendar year for the payment of the student’s costs of attendance.
+Scholarships and Grants generally include all payments received from third parties (excluding family members and loan proceeds).
 The amount of scholarships or grants for the calendar year (including those not reported by the University) may reduce the amount of any allowable tuition and fees deduction or the education credit the student may claim for the year.

 Box 6.
 Adjustments to Scholarships or Grants for a Prior Year.